reviczky/northumbria/modules/governance/report.md

 \blank[line]

 To develop an appropriate information governance tailored to the organisational needs it is required to look at the current landscape of governance within the company in order to see the gaps and waht improvements has to be done.
 Historically these institutions are doing business for a long time over decades of years and the reluctancy for changes resulted being way behind the curve for adapting new and modern methodologies and frameworks.
-For a long time there was no information governance framework per se in place, nonetheless, with the growing need of information assurance the trend is going towards the implemention of the \infull{COBIT} (\COBIT\) framework.
+For a long time there was no information governance framework per se in place, nonetheless, with the growing need of information assurance the trend is going towards the implementation of the \infull{COBIT} (\COBIT\) framework.
 Therefore, that will be taken as the current baseline for information governance. \par

 \blank[line]